pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/pipeline/spout.md

 the `marker` file or directory.
 The current spout marker is stored in `pfs/out/marker`.
 The previous marker is stored in `pfs/marker`.
-If a spout container crashes and then starts again, it can read the history from that file and resume at the point it was interrupted instead of starting over.
+If a spout container crashes and then starts again, it can read the `marker` file and resume where it left off instead of starting over.